bwmcadams/supreme-macro-adventure/deck/scala-macros.md

 ```

-^ There's a pretty cool demo of quasiquotes to write a *Macro* yet to come...
+^ There's a pretty cool demo of Quasiquotes to write a *Macro* yet to come...

 ---